unicode-org/cldr/ldml/tr35-numbers.md

 * Decimal formats should have three hash marks in the fractional position (for example, #,##0.###).
 * Currency formats should have two zeros in the fractional position (for example, ¤ #,##0.00).
     * The exact number of decimals is overridden with the decimal count in supplementary data or by API settings.
-* The only time two thousands separators needs to be used is when the number of digits varies, such as for Hindi: #,##,##0.
+* The only time two thousands separators need to be used is when the number of digits varies, such as for Hindi: #,##,##0.
 * The **minimumGroupingDigits** can be used to suppress groupings below a certain value.
 This is used for languages such as Polish, where one would only write the grouping separator for values above 9999.
 The minimumGroupingDigits contains the default for the locale.
     * The attribute value is used by adding it to the grouping separator value.
 If the input number has fewer integer digits, the grouping separator is suppressed.
     * ##### <a name="Examples_of_minimumGroupingDigits" href="#Examples_of_minimumGroupingDigits">Examples of minimumGroupingDigits</a>